ashokgit/WhisperTimestampedFastAPI/CONTRIBUTING.md

 We're particularly interested in contributions in these areas:

+**Note**: This project is a wrapper around [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped).
+For core transcription improvements, please consider contributing to the upstream whisper-timestamped project.
+This project focuses on the API layer, deployment, and integration features.

 - **Performance improvements**: Optimize model loading and inference
 - **Additional audio formats**: Support for more audio formats
 - **Better error handling**: More descriptive error messages